sunyeetu/psiral-HTM/HOWTO.md

 Game starts with the 4 players (wizards) taking positions in the 4 corners of the map.
 The goal is to reach the fountain of fountain of endless energy in the center of the map.
-Each turn, players can choose whether to throw the dice of *chance* or cast a *spell*.
+On each turn, players can choose whether to throw the dice of *chance* or cast a *spell*.
-Wizards move only forward on predefined spiral-alike paths displayed.
-Paths can be seen on each player move.
+Wizards move only forward on predefined spiral-alike paths.
+Paths can be seen on each player's move.

 ## Chance